 1. Medical Education.
 Each applicant for a limited license must satisfy the degree requirements of 243 CMR 2.02(1)(a) through (d) or be a graduate of a Fifth Pathway program.

 2. Examination Requirements.
-Each applicant for a limited license must submit evidence of having achieved a passing score on Steps 1 or 2 of the USMLE, or the first two levels of the COMLEX exam or have successfully completed all parts of the MCCQE.
-Effective January 2, 2014, each applicant for a limited license must submit evidence of having achieved a passing score on Steps 1 and 2 of the USMLE, or the first two levels of the COMLEX exam, or having received a certificate from the MCCQE.
+Each applicant for a limited license must submit evidence of having achieved a passing score on Steps 1 and 2 of the USMLE, or the first two Levels of the COMLEX exam, or having received a certificate from the MCCQE.

 3. ECFMG Certification.
 International medical graduates, other than graduates of a Fifth Pathway program, shall submit ECFMG certification valid as of the date of issuance.

 4. ACGME or AOA Approved Position.
-Each applicant for a limited license must submit proof of an appointment to an ACGME or AOA approved post-graduate training program in Massachusetts, or a fellowship in a Massachusetts health care facility, which conducts on its premises ACGME or AOA approved programs.
+Each applicant for a limited license must submit proof of an appointment to an ACGME or AOA approved postgraduate training program in Massachusetts, or a fellowship in a Massachusetts health care facility, which conducts on its premises ACGME or AOA approved programs.

 (8) Procedure for Issuing a Limited License.
 Any applicant who meets all of the requirements of 243 CMR 2.02(8) to the satisfaction of the Board will be granted a limited license and is entitled to a certificate of registration signed by the chair and the secretary of the Board.

 (a) Limited License Is Specific to Training Program.
 A limited license authorizes a limited licensee to practice medicine only in the specified training program.
 The licensee may only practice at the training program or at the health care facility designated on the limited license or at the facility's approved affiliates.
 Limited licensees may, however, practice for up to eight weeks in any single year of residency at a non-designated facility, if that facility is a teaching hospital with three or more ACGME or AOA accredited programs.
 A limited licensee may practice medicine only under the supervision of a full licensee who has been credentialed by the facility where the limited licensee is practicing pursuant to 243 CMR 2.02(8).
 The Board will not issue more than one limited license to a person at a time.